iamabhay25/calculator/README.md

 # githubtest

-this is my first github repository in which i will be coding a simple calcualtors
+this is my first github repository in which i will be coding a simple calculator.